 Incomplete Recovery Risks

-Children or teens who still have symptoms and who return to school without a plan for supporting their learning are at risk for delayed recovery and at risk for ongoing problems with learning and performance.
-Please consult with a health care professional about any child or teen’s readiness to return to school.
+Children or teens who still have symptoms and who return to school without a plan for supporting their schoolwork are at risk for delayed recovery and at risk for ongoing problems with learning and performance.
+Please consult with a healthcare professional about the child or teen’s readiness to return to school.
+To best support youth throughout their recovery, designate a team or person within each school to regularly monitor the child’s progress and symptoms, adjust supports and accommodations as needed, and communicate with the family and medical team.

 What Children's National Offers

-The Children’s National SCORE Concussion program partners with school officials across the DC/Maryland/Virginia region to support them in recognizing and responding to concussions in their student-athletes.
+The Children’s National SCORE Concussion program partners with school officials across the DC/Maryland/Virginia region and beyond to support them in recognizing and responding to concussions in their students and athletes.
 If you are interested in learning about concussion education or further consultation please contact us.

 Frequently Asked Questions for Schools

-The kind of school help will depend on the kinds of symptoms your child is experiencing.
-The school accommodation plan should be individualized for your child.
-The kinds of supports your child needs will change throughout recovery as the symptoms improve.
+The kind of school help will depend on the kinds of symptoms the child is experiencing.
+The school accommodation plan should be individualized for the child and modified as they child recovers and symptom patterns change.
+The kinds of supports the child needs will change throughout recovery as the symptoms improve.
 Some common accommodations include rest breaks, shortened days, reduced homework, modified or no tests, provision of notes and outlines, and extra time for assignments and tests.
-Certainly, early on after the injury, it may be necessary for your child to stay home from school entirely in order to maximize rest.
+Certainly, early on after the injury, it may be necessary for the child to stay home from school entirely in order to maximize rest.

 Resources for Schools